wordofwarning/wordofwarning.org/current/2018-emergency/afternoon/index.md

 <a href="http://markcroasdale.com" target="_blank">markcroasdale.com</a> | <a href="http://twitter.com/markcroasdale" target="_blank">@markcroasdale</a>

 **Lise Boucon | *EAT ME (or the dream of a feast)***
 Welcome!
 Welcome to my feast.
-Please, take a seat.
-And please be patient, very patient.
-My feast takes time.
-Time for celebration, time for rejoicing, for joy we devour  We are waiting for the guests, but they are late in coming, or come some unexpected, with horns  And slowly, gently, they rise to the assault   The ritual is in progress.
-The feast begins.
-EAT ME.
+Please, take a seat / And please be patient, very patient.
+My feast takes time / Time for celebration, time for rejoicing, for joy we devour / We are waiting for the guests, but they are late in coming, or come some unexpected, with horns / And slowly, gently, they rise to the assault / The ritual is in progress.
+The feast begins / EAT ME.
+I want this piece being an allegory of the wish of disappearance, from a non-appropriate body/identity/society.
+Manipulating symbols and references in all white, this is a long and slow surrealist dream.
+Like a pagan ritual to maybe reborn to oneself…

 **Lise Boucon** is a body-based performance artist of the extraordinary and extreme.
 Introspective and intriguing, she’s following a personal thread questioning mainly the social impact on the body.
 <a href="http://liseboucon.com" target="_blank">liseboucon.com</a> | <a href="http://twitter.com/" target="_blank">@</a>.